effaf/tech_journal/perspective_on_git.md

 4       ./info
 ```

-Post initialization the objects directory only contains two empty directories.
+Post initialization the objects directory contains two empty directories.
 Currently, I do not have any files in my repository and hence this folder is empty.
-I will add a file containing a function to calculate the sum of all even numbers in an array.
+I will add a python script which calculates the sum of all even numbers in an array.

 ```
 $ cat array-sum.py